-Build Amaro CioCiaro, grenadine, and soda over ice.
+Build Amer Picon, grenadine, and soda over ice.
 Stir briefly.
 Float cognac on top and garnish with an orange or lemon peel.
 I like to toss a maraschino cherry in, too.

 |Prep Time||1 minute|

 |Tags||1880-1919 (Golden Age), Elegant, Summer Drink|

 |Strength||.9 standard drinks|

 Picon Punch is a traditional Basque drink that is very popular in the Basque community in central California.
 It was invented by Basque immigrants in the early 1900's.
 Picon Punch became so popular, it was exported back to the Basque region of the mother country, Spain.
 You can find the drink served in many Basque restaurants in central California (Fresno, Bakersfield, etc.).

 The original recipe for this drink used Amer Picon, which is unavailable in the United States.
 And even if it was available, the current formula for Amer Picon differs greatly from the one available when the Picon Punch was invented.